Lothar Götz

 DIMENSIONS: 59.4 x 42 cm

-*(unframed) plus post and packaging
+*(unframed) plus post and packaging.
+VAT included.

 Lothar Götz was first commissioned by Vital Arts in 2007 to create a billboard and painting entitled Pojagi – to mark the beginning of a major building programme at Barts Health NHS Trust.
 To celebrate the opening of new The Royal London Hospital in March 2012, Götz curated a unique print series for Vital Arts from the artist’s extensive portfolio of drawings.